 Singing, telling stories and art are Rebecca's favorite activities.
 In high school her performance is above average and she also regularly attends church activities and Bible class.

 Because of your sponsorship, Rebecca will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 The regional diet consists of maize, beans, bananas, cassava, beef, plantains, rice and potatoes.
-Common health problems in this area include malaria, coughs, flu and diarrhea.
+Common health problems in this area include pneumonia and respiratory infections.
 Most adults in Bukigai work as farmers and earn the equivalent of $11 per month.
-This community has water and electricity but needs employment opportunities, tuition assistance, teachers, scholastic materials and recreation facilities.
+This community has water and electricity but needs computer training, income-generating activities and playgrounds.

-Your sponsorship allows the staff of Bukigai Child Development Center to provide Rebecca with Bible studies, choir, health screening, first aid training, indoor and outdoor games and life skills training.
+Your sponsorship allows the staff of Bukigai Child Development Center to provide Rebecca with Bible studies, choir, community service opportunities, health screenings, first aid training, indoor and outdoor games, academic support and life skills training.
 The center staff will also provide educational workshops, positive parenting training, home visits and income-generating activities for the parents or guardians of Rebecca.

 Straddling the equator, Uganda has a diverse terrain with plains, forests, lakes, swamps and mountains.
 Much of the south is forested and most of the north is grassland.
 The country's high altitude moderates the tropical climate.
 The population is largely rural; its density is highest in the south.